FadriPestalozzi/CamBallToe/README.md

 # CamBallToe

-The Brazilian version of the popular game TicTacToe - using a football and the playing wall of your choice.
+The Brazilian version of the popular game TicTacToe - using a Camera, a footBall and the Toe of your choice.

 ## Description

-Let's play tic tac toe using a football while the ball position is detected by a camera.
+Let's play tic tac toe by shooting a football onto 9 wall segments while detecting our hits with a camera.

-This code is based on [zed-open-capture](https://github.com/stereolabs/zed-open-capture)
+This project code is based on [zed-open-capture](https://github.com/stereolabs/zed-open-capture).

 ### define playing wall